Churchill and Texas: The Complete History

 After his divorce, Sporting Joe migrated to America.
 In 1883 he bought 27,000 acres at Big Spring, Texas.
 There he flourished as a dude rancher until his death from cirrhosis at age 36.

 Here Come da Judge

 Aylesford arrived with a “carload” of horses, dogs, English saddles and riding togs.
 Dismayed to find no foxes to hunt, he made do with antelopes and coyotes.
 Known by locals as “The Judge,” he scraped by on $50,000 a year (about $1.5m today).
 Popular with Texans, he frequently picked up the tab at drinking parties.
-His ranch had a pile of whisky bottles said to be “as big as a haystack.”
+His ranch had a pile of empty whisky bottles said to be “as big as a haystack.”

 In January 1885, saying “Goodbye boys,” Sporting Joe left a card game, went to his room, climbed into bed, pulled the blanket up to his chin, and died.
 His doctor prepared his body for shipment back to England.
 He described the liver as being not unlike a rock.

 Anita Leslie wrote in Edwardians in Love, 122: